 The shorebird migration period is the most exciting time of year to visit the BBO.
 From late-March through late-April the bay is packed with tens of thousands of birds in their colourful breeding plumage.
 From here their feet won't touch ground for 6 days...
 6,000km away by the Yellow Sea, China.

-The Public Migration Watch will be held on the weekend of the 8th and 9th of April 2017 and is free!
+The Public Migration Watch will be held on Saturday the 14th of April 2018 and is free!
 Everyone is invited to watch the shorebirds depart Roebuck Bay's incredible mudflats.
 Meet at the BBO at 3:30pm before joining the group down to the bay.
-A barbeque will take place following the migration watch (around 6pm) where you can purchase food and drinks.
+A barbeque will take place during the migration watch (4 - 6pm) where you can purchase food and drinks.

 We also welcome visitors at any time to enjoy this fantastic natural phenomenon with us.
 Join us at the the BBO from 4-6pm any evening from late March to late April to watch the birds migrate as the sun sets over internationally important Roebuck Bay.